adey1998/revmatch/dbt/revmatch_dbt/README.md

-# RevMatch dbt Project
+# RevMatch dbt

-This dbt project powers the **transformation layer** of RevMatch – a data engineering pipeline that detects revenue leaks in usage-based SaaS billing.
+This dbt powers the **transformation layer** of RevMatch – a data engineering pipeline that detects revenue leaks in usage-based SaaS billing.

 ## How It Works